helloevanhere/simple_saver_service/README.md

 Learn where to save $$$ in S3

-Simple Saver Service will scan your S3 buckets, provide summary data and recommendations on how you could save $$$.
+Simple Saver Service will scan your S3 buckets, provide summary data, analyses, and recommendations on how you could save $$$.

 #### Amazon Simple Storage Service Requests Rates apply.
 ## Run Locally